shmel1k/qumomf/README.md

 1. `delay` - naive and simple elector which finds alive replica last communicated to the failed master (received data or heartbeat signal).
 2. `smart` - elector tries to involve as many metrics as can:
   - vshard configuration consistency (prefer replica which has the same configuration as master),
+  - which upstream status did replica have before the crash,
   - how replica is far from master comparing LSN to master LSN,
   - last time when replica received data or heartbeat signal from master.